Milo175/Data-Analytics-Portfolio/README.md

 <br><br>

 ## Executive Summary
-The average age of crime victims ranges between 38 and 42 years.
-Geographically, the highest number of crimes are reported in the 77th Street and Central divisions.
+The average **age** of crime victims ranges between 38 and 42 years.
+Geographically, the highest number of crimes are reported in the **77th Street and Central divisions**.

-A significant portion of the dataset — over 678,000 incidents — lacks information about weapon usage.
-However, among cases where a weapon is reported, the most common methods include physical force ("Strong Arm"), followed by the use of unidentified weapons and verbal threats.
+A significant portion of the dataset — over 678,000 incidents — **lacks information about weapon usage**.
+However, among cases where a weapon is reported, the most common methods include physical force ("**Strong Arm**"), followed by the use of **unidentified weapons** and **verbal threats**.

-Crime volume increased by 11.9% following the lifting of COVID-19 restrictions.
-Fridays and Saturdays consistently show the highest crime rates across all years.
-Daily crime activity typically peaks between 4:00 PM and 9:00 PM, a trend that holds across most crime types.
+**Crime volume** increased by 11.9% following the lifting of COVID-19 restrictions.
+Fridays and Saturdays consistently show the highest crime rates across all years. **Daily crime activity** typically peaks between 4:00 PM and 9:00 PM, a trend that holds across most crime types.

-The Central, 77th Street, and Pacific divisions report the highest crime frequencies.
-Notably, Central Division experienced a 46.2% rise in crime from 2020 to 2023 — more than double the citywide average increase of 21.8%.
+The Central, 77th Street, and Pacific divisions report the **highest crime frequencies**.
+Notably, Central Division experienced a **46.2% rise in crime from 2020 to 2023** — more than double the citywide average increase of 21.8%.

-Crime exposure also differs by victim descent.
-Hispanic individuals are more frequently victimized in the Mission and Newton divisions, whereas Asian victims are most often targeted in the Olympic, Central, and West LA divisions.
-Black victims are predominantly involved in cases of battery, assault with a deadly weapon, and identity theft, while white victims are more often affected by burglary and identity theft.
+Crime exposure also differs by **victim descent**.
+Hispanic individuals are more frequently victimized in the **Mission** and **Newton** divisions, whereas Asian victims are most often targeted in the **Olympic**, **Central**, and **West LA **divisions.
+When analyzing demographics versus crime types, black victims are predominantly involved in cases of **battery**, **assault with a deadly weapon**, and **identity theft**, while white victims are more often affected by **burglary** and **identity theft**.

-Analysis of Modus Operandi (MO) codes reveals that in most cases, victims and suspects are strangers — a pattern observed at more than twice the rate of incidents involving acquaintances.
-Other prevalent MO patterns include theft of victim property and physical assault with a weapon.
+Analysis of **Modus Operandi** (MO) codes reveals that in most cases, **victims and suspects are strangers** — a pattern observed at more than twice the rate of incidents where both parties knew each other.
+Other prevalent MO patterns include **theft of victim property** and **physical assault with a weapon**.

-Lastly, a large proportion of crimes remain unresolved.
-Investigation Continued (IC) is the status for:
+Lastly, a large proportion of crimes remain unresolved. **Investigation Continued** (IC) is the status for:

 - 98.4% of identity theft cases
 - 98.0% of vehicle burglaries
 - 94.7% of petty theft incidents

-Even for more severe offenses such as assault with a deadly weapon, 60.3% of cases remain under continued investigation.
+Even for more severe offenses such as assault with a deadly weapon, **60.3% of cases remain under continued investigation**.

 This project uncovered some interesting patterns around who’s affected by crime, when and where it tends to happen, and how cases are handled.
 But there’s still a lot more that could be explored.
 Next steps that could really add value include digging into how crime impacts different demographic groups compared to their population size, analyzing patterns in how crimes are carried out using MO codes, and building a severity index to highlight not just how often, but how serious the crimes are across the city.
 These kinds of follow-ups would help paint a fuller picture of crime in Los Angeles — and maybe even spark ideas for real-world improvements.